 This crash reduction goal will run from CY2016 to the end of CY2018 (3 years).
 1. Reduce the number of crashes in the three high crash counties (Chittenden, Windsor, Windham) by 3% at the end of CY2016.
 2. Reduce the number of crashes in the three high crash counties (Chittenden, Windsor, Windham) by 3% at the end of CY2017.
-3. Reduce the number of crashes in the three high crash counties (Chittenden, Windsor, Windham) by 3% at the end of CY2017.
-3. Reduce the number of crashes in the three high crash counties (Chittenden, Windsor, Windham) by 3% at the end of CY2017.
+3. Reduce the number of crashes in the three high crash counties (Chittenden, Windsor, Windham) by 3% at the end of CY2018.
 4. Use traffic enforcement patrols to ensure crash incidents statewide do not escalate during this three year objective.